 The house was slated to be torn down in 2012 and was placed by the Historic Preservation Alliance of Arkansas on its list of Most Endangered Historic Places.
-Thanks to a campaign led by current and former faculty members, alumni, and others, the house was given a reprieve and is now undergoing restoration.
+Thanks to a campaign led by current and former faculty members, alumni, and others, the house was given a reprieve and has now been fully restored.

 The Kays House was listed in the National Register of Historic Places in May 2014.
 In September 2014, Arkansas Governor Mike Beebe announced that he would donate his eight years of gubernatorial papers, video, photographs and memorabilia to the university.
-Plans include a re-creation of the gubernatorial office within the Kays House.
-The house also will include exhibits related to President Kays and Senator Hattie Caraway of Jonesboro, Arkansas.
+The Kays House restoration includes a re-creation of his gubernatorial office within the Kays House.
+The house eventually will include exhibits related to President Kays and Senator Hattie Caraway of Jonesboro, Arkansas.
 The first female elected to the U. S. Senate, Caraway worked with President Kays to keep the college open during the Great Depression.

-Travel through an interactive timeline of V.C.
-Kays and his historic home here.Explore
+Travel through a timeline for V.C.
+Kays and his historic home.Explore

 Read about the V. C. Kays house in the news.Explore

 View videos with Governor Mike Beebe at V.C.
 Kays HouseExplore